diafygi/byoFS/README.md

 Returns a new fs object.
 Use this if you have made your own widget to get the secret and code.

-`config` is the object that has all the initialization settings for byoFS.
+`config` - object - The object that has all the initialization settings for byoFS.

-`config.app` is a string that will be prefixed to all files written to the filesystem (default is "byoFS").
+`config.app` - string - Optional.
+A string that will be prefixed to all files written to the filesystem.
+Default is "byoFS".

-`config.remote` is where you want the user to store their files (can be "localStorage" or "dropbox").
+`config.remote` - string - Required.
+Where you want the user to store their files (required).
+Options are "localStorage" and "dropbox".

+`config.allowPublic` - boolean - Optional.
+Whether the filesystem an write unencrypted public files.
+Default is false.

-`config.secret` is the passphrase that will be used to encrypt files.
+`config.secret` - string - Required.
+The passphrase that will be used to encrypt files.

+`config.token` - string - Optional.
+If you already have a Dropbox access_token, you can include it so byoFS doesn't have to convert the `config.code` to an access_token.
+Default is undefined.

-`config.code` is the authorization code used to get a dropbox access_token.
+`config.code` - string - Optional.
+The authorization code used to get a dropbox access_token.
+Required if `config.token` is not supplied.
+Default is undefined.
+Use [this link](https://www.dropbox.com/1/oauth2/authorize?response_type=code&client_id=wy1ojs3oijr3gpt) to ask the user to get a code from Dropbox.

-`config.allowPublic` is whether the filesystem an write unencrypted public files (default false).

 ### fs

 `fs` is a filesystem object that has `read()` and `write()` functions.

-### fs.read(*filename, callback*)
+### fs.read(*filename or file_conf, callback*)

 `fs.read()` is the function that retrieves data from the filesystem based on filename.

-`filename` is a string that is the location of the file.
+`filename` - string - The name of the file.
+The filesystem is flat, so there are no folders.

+`file_conf` - object - An object with the file's settings.
+You can use this in place of the `filename` if you want to change any of the default parameters.

+`file_conf.name` - string - Required.
+The name of the file.

+`file_conf.pub` - boolean - Optional.
+Whether the file is public and unencrypted.
+Default is false.

+`file_conf.encoding` - string - Optional.
+The encoding you set when the file was written.
+Default is "utf-16".

-`callback` is a function that is called when the file is retrieved.
-A pseudo-XMLHttpRequest‎ object `xhr` is passed as the first argument to the callback function.
+`callback` - function - A function that is called when the file is retrieved.
+A pseudo-XMLHttpRequest‎ object `pxhr` is passed as the first argument to the callback function.

 ### fs.write(*filename or file_conf, data, callback*)

 `fs.write()` is the function that writes data to the filesystem based on filename.

-`filename` is a string that is the location of the file.
+`filename` - string - The name of the file.
+The filesystem is flat, so there are no folders.

-`file_conf` is an object with "name" and "pub" keys that contain the filename and public/private setting, respectivly. `{name: <filename>, pub: true/false}`
+`file_conf` - object - An object with the file's settings.
+You can use this in place of the `filename` if you want to change any of the default parameters.

+`file_conf.name` - string - Required.
+The name of the file.

+`file_conf.pub` - boolean - Optional.
+Whether the file should be saved as public and unencrypted.
+Only possible when allowPublic is set to true.
+Default is false.

+`file_conf.encoding` - string - Optional.
+If a public file, this is the string encoding for the public data.
+Options are "utf-16" (default) and "utf-8".
+This is helpful if you plan to download the public file from another client that doesn't use utf-16 as the base string encoding (which is what javascript uses).

 `data` is a string that is the contents of the file.
 NOTE: only strings are currently accepted, so you will need to encode any other filetypes to a string.